 2. Where can we access our Loop Splitting loops?

 You can access your loops at the point where the combined voice and data circuit is connected to the POTS splitter.

 Last Update: January 30, 2017

 Common Language® is a Register Trademark of Telcordia

 CLLI and NC/NCI are Trademarks of Telcordia Technologies, Inc.

-CenturyLink™ Local Services Platform (CLSP™), and IABS® are Registered Trademarks of CenturyLink™.
+CenturyLink™ Local Services Platform (CLSP™) is a Trademark of CenturyLink™.